ibm-cloud-docs/vpc/creating-vpc-resources.md

 ### Create an instance
 {: #create-instance-api-tutorial}

 Create an instance in the newly created subnet.
 Pass in your public SSH key so that you can log in after the instance is provisioned.
-You can create an instance using a stock image or image from your account, or an image that has been shared with your account from a private catalog.
 Run one of the following API calls based on the image you plan to use.

-* Select a stock image or image from your account for your instance.
+* Select a stock image or a custom image from your account for your instance.

     ```bash
     curl -X POST "$vpc_api_endpoint/v1/instances?version=$api_version&generation=2" \